 2) Remove all logs and restore the default configuration with

-3) Perform the actual factory reset: reboot the device, enter the “maint” mode via a console cable, select “Factory Reset”.
+3) Perform the actual factory reset: reboot the device, enter the “maint” mode via a console cable, and select “Factory Reset”.

 To perform a factory reset without direct access to the firewall via a console cable, you can use this procedure: “How to SSH into Maintenance Mode“.